 52. Kava Root

-Kava root is an herbal plant that is commonly used to ease anxiety, stress and insomnia.
+Kava is an herbal plant that is commonly used to ease anxiety, stress and insomnia.
 It also boosts the immune system, relieves headache and migraine pain, eases respiratory tract infections, and may even play a role in cancer prevention.
 However, kava root comes with the potential for drug abuse, and when taken by mouth, it can cause liver damage.